Questions to Answer Before Accepting a Lower Paying Nurse Practitioner Job

 LINKS & RESOURCES MENTIONED TODAY:

-If you are an NP or NP student looking for your first or next job, then you have to check out my workshop, No More Job Boards.
-Click here to learn more and enroll for just $37!
+If you are an NP or NP student looking for your first or next job, then you have to check out my NP Job Search Workshop *previously known as No More Job Boards.
+Click here to learn more and enroll for just $47!

 Listen to more episodes here!